pts/insight-mininasm/README.txt

   Most of the `db' values were instances of the 386 size prefix `db 0x66', and there was also the 586 `cpuid' instruction `db 0x0f, 0xa2'.

+Multi-line macro `reg_pos' was replaced half-manually (using a short, costom Perl script) with its expansions.
+That was needed because mininasm doesn't support multi-line macros.

 The remaining goal is to build the insight.com identical to the release.

 __END__